What is a Mobile-Optimized Website?

 Google and Mobile Websites

-How does neglecting to have a mobile-friendly website affect a business?
+How does failing to have a mobile-friendly website impact a business?

 Benefits of a Mobile Website